ab58/Arena-Game-Data-Project/README.md

 This is my first foray into data analysis with python, in particular with using matplotlib and pandas.

+QUESTION
-Question: For NHL and NBA teams that share arenas, does how recently the other team played in the arena affect the performance/outcome of a team's game?
+For NHL and NBA teams that share arenas, does how recently the other team played in the arena affect the performance/outcome of a team's game?
 For example, does a team tend to score less or lose more if the other sport's team played in that arena the previous day or
 2, compared to if they played 4-5 days ago or more?
 This is a common grievance among fans of both leagues, and it has occasionally been suspected by fans that the arena having been restructured and re-purposed in such a short timespan affects the quality or playing